Esther Carstensen

 Ester Henriette Carstensen née Hansen (10 August 1873–12 December 1955) was a Danish women's rights activist and journal editor.
 She was one of the most active members of the Danish Women's Society (Dansk kvindesamfund), editing its journal from 1908 and becoming its vice-president in 1913.
 She later headed the Copenhagen chapter of the Women's Society.

 Early life and education

 Born on 10 August 1873 in Skodsborg, Esther Henriette Hansen was the daughter of the merchant Harald Andreas Hansen (1835–1902) and Anna Georgiana Cécile de Jonquières (1847–1941).
-Raised in a well-to-do bourgeois home in Copenhagen, she matriculated from N. Zahle's School in 1893.
+Raised in a well-to-do aristocratic home in Copenhagen, she matriculated from N. Zahle's School in 1893.
 In 1897, she took the examination for the first part of the civil engineering programme of study at the Polytechnical Institute.
 She did not complete her studies as in 1898 she married Ivan Carstensen (1871–1949), an officer in the Life Guards.